 You can also buy tire chains with studs and v-bars on them, which adds to the amount of traction already on the chains.
-If you want durability, you should stick to using and steel alloy.
-There are also cable chains, that attached like snow chains or tire chains, but use a cable instead of a chain.
+If you want durability, you should stick to using steel alloy.

 These are extremely versatile and easy to mount and dismount but also quite costly.
 You can also have mud chains, which are similar to snow chains but they are more suited for offroading.
 Finally, there are studded tires you can buy, which simulate the effects of having tire chains without you having to go through the trouble of installing and removing them.

 Extending the Life of the Best Tire Chains

 If you drive too fast with snow chains, they will wear down quickly and may even break.
 Also, if you drive on regular roads with tire chains, not only will this tear down the snow chains but also it will damage the road.

 When you brake on regular roads with snow chains on, you may end up sliding instead.
 Make sure the secure the tire chains tightly, because an improper installation could result in a steep degradation of useful life for your chains.
-Also be sure to not accelerate too much on tire chains, as this causes tire spin and create unnecessary stress on your chains.
+Also be sure to not accelerate too much on tire chains, as this causes tire spin and creates unnecessary stress on your chains.

 Ultimately, it is your call whether or not you should put them on and even if a road says snow chains are required, nobody will enforce this law.